 Watch For Actions to Show True Recovery From Porn Addiction, Not Words

-Anne: One of the things that happened to me because of my ex’s extreme case is that he went to therapy for years, I made him read things like this, I took him to conferences, etc…, and he really learned how to talk the language of recovery without actually doing the recovery work.
-I think the purpose of this episode of watching for those actions is critical…how is he actually treating you?
+One of the things that happened to me because of my ex’s extreme case is that he went to therapy for years, I made him read things like this, I took him to conferences, etc…, and he really learned how to talk the language of recovery without actually doing the recovery work.
+Watching his behaviors is critical…how is he actually treating you?
 Does he listen?
 Is he patient?
 If you ask a question, does he answer it without getting defensive?
 Is he willing to listen to your opinion?
 Is he willing to be, in John Gottmans’ words, influenced?
 Is he willing to be influenced by his wife or is he wondering why she is “bothering” him?
 When will the behaviors speak for themselves, is one thing wives always need to be looking for.

-Anne: I connect with women all over the world about their experiences with their addict husband.
+It’s very interesting from my perspective because I speak with women all over the world about their experiences with their emotionally abusive spouse.
 I absolutely know that people can change.
-If they make the decision to change, they involve God in the process, and they are genuinely humble, accountable, honest and willing to submit to God’s will, anything can happen.
+If they make the decision to change and they work at it, they involve God in the process, and they are genuinely humble, accountable, honest and willing to submit to God’s will, anything can happen.
 Even right now, I, myself am in the process of changing and asking God to help me with certain character defects I have and things I am dealing with in my everyday life that I really want to improve.
-I’m not completely healed or changed yet but I have faith that as I continue to do these things, I can change.
+I’m not completely healed or changed yet, but I have faith that as I continue to do these things, I can change.
 I believe this about everyone.